appgate/terraform-provider-appgatesdp/website/docs/r/entitlement.markdown

 ### app_shortcut
 Publishes the configured URL as an app on the client using the display name as the app name.

-* `name`: Name for the App Shortcut which will be visible on the Client UI.
+* `name`: (Required) Name for the App Shortcut which will be visible on the Client UI.
 Example: Accounting.
-* `url`: The URL that will be triggered on the OS to be handled.
+* `url`: (Required) The URL that will be triggered on the OS to be handled.
 For example, an HTTPS URL will start the browser for the given URL.
-Example: https:&#x2F;&#x2F;service.company.com.
+Example: https://service.company.com.
-* `color_code`: The code of the published app on the client.
+* `color_code`:  (Optional)  default value `1` The code of the published app on the client.
 - 1: Light Green
 - 2: Green
 - 3: Indigo